openbmc/openbmc/upstream-layers/yocto-docs/documentation/test-manual/intro.rst

 Welcome
 =======

-Welcome to the Yocto Project Test Environment Manual!
-This manual is a work in progress.
-The manual contains information about the testing environment used by the Yocto Project to make sure each major and minor release works as intended.
+Welcome to the Yocto Project Test Environment Manual, which contains information about the testing environment used by the Yocto Project to make sure each major and minor release works as intended.
 All the project's testing infrastructure and processes are publicly visible and available so that the community can